arnovandash/nl-tts/README.md

 ```

 ### Generate a Test File
-Use the `--test` flag along with the input file path to quickly generate a sample audio file from the first new sentence.
+Use the `--test` flag along with the input file path to quickly generate a sample audio file.
+The output file will have a `_TEST.ogg` suffix.

 ```bash
 python dutch_audio_generator.py path/to/your/notes.csv --test
 ```

 ## Input File Structure

-The input file is designed to be flexible and can be either a CSV (comma-separated) or TSV (tab-separated) file.
-The script auto-detects the format based on the file extension.

-A common workflow is to have a `Paragraph` row containing a full block of text, followed by several `Repeat` rows, each containing a sentence from that paragraph.
-This allows you to first hear the full text, and then practice the individual sentences in any order you like.

 The script requires the following column headers in the input file.